 Iron Age's Century Long Tradition

 The Iron Age pioneered scrap metal reporting and continues to be the pricing authority, trusted for 160 years.
-Scrap Price Bulletin continues the tradition of Iron Age by providing transparency in ferrous pricing, regional market reports, short term forecating, trend analysis and market commentary.
-Scrap Price Bulletin is the industry standard for pricing contracts and scrap market research and has been at the forefront of scrap metal price discovery.
-View more of Iron Age's legacy here.
+Fastmarkets SPB continues the tradition of Iron Age by providing transparency in ferrous pricing, regional market reports, short term forecasting, trend analysis and market commentary.
+Fastmarkets SPB is the industry standard for pricing contracts and scrap market research and has been at the forefront of scrap metal price discovery.
+View more of Iron Age's legacy.

 Writer and historian Bill Beck has covered the iron and steel industry since the 1970s.
 He has more than two decades of experience writing about business history.
 He wrote his first history for Minnesota Power in 1985, and has more than 75 published books to his credit.
 He is currently writing a 150th anniversary history for Gardner-Denver Corp. in Quincy, Illinois.
 Beck is a 1971 graduate of Marian College, Indianapolis, and did graduate work in American History at the University of North Dakota.
 Beck started Lakeside Writers’ Group 21 years ago following ten years as a business reporter for newspapers in Minnesota and North Carolina and seven years as the senior writer in the public affairs department at Minnesota Power & Light Company in Duluth, Minnesota